skstan256/startup/README.md

 ## Description of Key Features
 ### Account
-Users can create an account to store and keep track of their projects.
+Users can create an account to store and access their projects.
 ### Projects
 #### Thought Log
 Record your thoughts in text chain style entries that can be edited or deleted.
-This is a way to keep track of your thought process.
+This is a way to keep track of your thought process, mind dump, rubber duck, etc.
 #### To-Do List
+A standard, simple to-do list.
 Keep track of tasks on the fly without navigating to another website (and maybe getting distracted in the process).
-A standard, simple to-do list.
 #### Reminders
-Nudge yourself to do tasks after a certain amount of time, or when you end your work session.
+Nudge yourself to do tasks after a certain amount of time, or when you pause/end your work session.
+This can also be used for a pomodoro timer.

 ## Representation of All Technologies

 ## Sketches
+# TODO - REDO HOW THEY'RE EMBEDDED
 ![IMG_1156](https://github.com/skstan256/startup/assets/83431817/0d0cf56c-6aa0-4d95-b17d-c61fc668518e)
 ![IMG_1157](https://github.com/skstan256/startup/assets/83431817/a394e4a8-f85f-4a45-9da6-977c933d0627)